raphaelrrcoelho/porto-seguro-safe-driver/README.md

-Code for the Porto Seguro’s Safe Driver Prediction.
-The challenge is about predicting if a driver will file an insurance claim next year.
+Code for the Porto Seguro’s Safe Driver Prediction challenge on Kaggle.

+This challenge is about predicting if a driver will file an insurance claim next year.

 #### Description